 Hamid Sadat, Assistant Professor; Ph.D., University of Iowa.
 Computational fluid dynamics; multiphase flow; fluidstructure interaction.

-Sheldon Shi, Associate Professor; Ph.D., Michigan Technological University.
+Sheldon Shi, Professor; Ph.D., Michigan Technological University.
 Processing and evaluation of renewable biocomposite materials, including engineered wood-based products and natural fiber composites; nanocomposites; adhesive and adhesion.

 Haifeng Zhang, Associate Professor; Ph.D., University of Nebraska.
 Piezoelectric material properties measurement; modeling and experiment of piezoelectric devices; experimental ultrasonic detection method.